How to Love Running

 12. Run All Year Round

-I’ve been running for over five years now and only by accident did I discover the joy of running through all four seasons.
+I’ve been running for nearly ten years now and only by accident did I discover the joy of running through all four seasons.
 Running in the heat of the summer makes me long for the days of bitter wind, slush filled roads and black ice.
 Winter running makes me look forward to blistering heat, sunburn and bugs that try to keep the pace with you.
 It’s all about perspective.

 13. Run Some Place Else